Profile information

 The minimum stay for a volunteer is 4 weeks (no exceptions sorry), longer stays are definitely possible and encouraged.
 Please state in your message how long you would like to stay.

 If you are going to write us a message please say the word cheesecake in it, its a little test to see who reads our entire profile an who doesnt.
-Without it we cant consider your request.
+Without it I cant consider your request.

 Languages spoken